fixmycrypto/FixMyCrypto/README.md

 ### Required

 Enter your recovery phrase between the quotation marks.
-The number of words must be the same number as the length of your original recovery phrase (12, 15, 18, or 24).
-If you don't know all the words, guess whichever words you don't know (add words to the end until you get to the correct number of words).
-Try your best to keep the words you know in their original order!
+The total number of words must be the same number as the length of your original recovery phrase (12, 15, 18, or 24).

     "phrase": "apple banana pear watermelon kiwi strawberry apple banana pear watermelon kiwi strawberry",

+### Unknown / Invalid Words:

+If you know the position of a word but you have absolutely no idea what that word is supposed to be, replace it with an asterisk (`*`).
+For example, if you're certain that you're missing the 2nd to last word, you would put:

+    "phrase": "apple banana pear watermelon kiwi strawberry apple banana pear watermelon * kiwi",

-Hint: You might be tempted to replace any invalid words (words not on the BIP39 list) with valid words from the list, but it's actually better to leave any mistakes as-is.
-First, by leaving the invalid words in place, the software will immediately know which word(s) need to be changed first, instead of needing to try every word in the phrase.
+**Hint:** You might be tempted to replace any invalid words (words you wrote down that aren't on the BIP39 list) with a valid word from the list or a `*`, but it's actually better to leave any mistakes as-is.
+First, by leaving the invalid words in place, the software will immediately know which word(s) need to be changed first, instead of needing to check every word in the phrase.
 Second, the program may do a better job than you of guessing which typos were made and which replacement words should be tested.

 Repairing up to 3 invalid / incorrect words is typically feasible, sometimes 4 if the typos aren't too bad, but each additional incorrect word will increase the search time exponentially.

+### Missing Words:

+If you are missing some words and don't know where they go or which position(s) are missing, add a question mark (`?`) to the end of the phrase for each missing word.
+For example, if you only have 11 out of 12 words, you would put:

+    "phrase": "apple banana pear watermelon kiwi strawberry apple banana pear watermelon kiwi ?",

+A single missing word (one `?`) can be solved quickly, but multiple missing words can take a VERY long time to solve, since the program must try every possible word in every possible position, so try to avoid using multiple question marks if at all possible.

 ## Passphrase: